maxflamer/CurrencyKeypad/README.md

-# Custom Numeric Keypad
+# Currency Keypad

-A custom numeric keypad for entering amount up to two decimal places.
+A custom currency keypad for entering a value up to two decimal places.
 <br />

 ![Image](Images/Keypad.JPG)